Lightning Talks Day 1

 These Lightning Talks may be serious, funny, or both.
 They may be given by experienced speakers already giving full length talks or by first time speakers just starting out (this is a great way to get started if you have something to say).
 If you are a first time speaker you will win a tie with an experience speaker when the schedule is made if it comes to it.
 Today's first time speaker could be tomorrow's keynote speaker.

 We will have about 10 Lightning Talks of 5 minutes each day.
 Submit your talk through the submit talk link on this website.
-The first deadline is with the full length talks.
+The first deadline is with the full length talks in July.
 The second deadline is one week before the conference starts and many proposals will be accepted.
 At least two speaking spots on days 2 and 3 will be held open until the day before the talks to give you a chance to see something at the conference and put together a Lightning Talk response.
 However if you wait for the later deadlines note that there are fewer spots available and you are less likely to be accepted so please try to submit more than a week before the conference.

 In addition to the five minute Lightning Talks where you get to use your computer, slides, and any other tool, we will also have some Lightning Advertisements.
 These are only 30 seconds, you don't have to submit a proposal, you don't get any slides, and the only AV assistance offered is a microphone.
-If you have a BOF to announce, an auction item so advertise or any other short message you can use the transition time that would be otherwise wasted between Lightning Talks to share your message.
+If you have a BOF to announce, an auction item to advertise or any other short message you can use the transition time that would be otherwise wasted between Lightning Talks to share your message.
 Just show up before we start and take a seat in the assigned seats in the front of the room.

 Why Would You Want to do a Lightning Talk?